 An early application might give you a chance of getting some grants which are on a first-come-first-served basis

 Federal Aid consists of both grants and loans.
-Stafford loan consists of Subsidized and Unsubsidized loans which are provided to a student, respective to financial needs and also irrespective of financial needs.
+Stafford loan consists of Subsidized and Unsubsidized loans that are provided to a student, respective to financial needs and also irrespective of financial needs.
 The amount of loans depends on the funds allotted to the colleges.
 Direct PLUS Loans are also a part of Federal aid.

 In order to get your loan approved you must meet the following requirements -